-When viewed as a stand-alone enterprise, the State's transportation-related debt service as a percentage of State transportation revenues appears modest when compared with a peer group composed primarily of states in the Southeast region but also certain other states selected after consultation with DOT.
+Using comparative data collected in FY 2011, the State's transportation-related debt service as a percentage of State transportation revenues appears modest when compared with a peer group composed primarily of states in the Southeast region but also certain other states selected after consultation with DOT.
 Within the peer group, both Missouri and South Carolina utilize an approach that limits transportation debt separately from other state-level debt.
 In contrast, Georgia measures available debt capacity on a combined basis, but has dedicated a great deal of that capacity toward transportation priorities as shown in Chart 14 below.
-Finally, Tennessee has not issued state-level debt for transportation purposes.
+Finally, Tennessee had not issued state-level debt for transportation purposes.